 Stories from Greek mythology, which tie in to Western art, literature, and music, have endless possibilities for class and parallel class projects, in which music and art teachers could also be involved.
 With the help of an overhead projector children can let Persephone grow colorful flowers, make Icarus fall in a very real sea, and even ride Pegasus themselves.
-You can put up a performance in a matter of hours, or spend weeks on something on a larger scale.
+If you are aiming for group projects rather than a performance, you can desktop screens without overhead projectors You can put up a small performance in a matter of hours, or spend weeks on something on a larger scale.
 On this site some information and ideas.

 Puppets, light and screen